nhannm290/NNL/Project/README.md

   Value of Max-pooling is 112

   Value of Average-pooling is 30
-## Fully Connected Layer
--	The fully connected layers take high-level filtered images (Convolution and Pooling) and convert them into votes.
-Each vote value individually votes for the image to be identified.
 ## Stride
 - Stride is the number of pixels changed on the input matrix.
 - When stride is 1 we move the kernels by 1 pixel.
 When stride is 2 we move the kernels 2 pixels away and so on.